-In its Environmental Initiatives Policy, the Group strives for cooperation (collaborating and cooperating with various stakeholders).
-We respect human rights in our business activities through collaboration and cooperation with customers, business partners, local communities, government, and other involved parties.
+As part of our Environmental Initiatives Policy, we have set cooperation (collaborating and cooperating with various stakeholders) as one of our key activities.
+In collaboration and cooperation with customers, business partners, regional society, and the authorities, we will ensure we respect human rights in our business activities.